OUR FAQs:

 Our self guided bike tours are designed to be flexible.
 You really can strike the balance between biking & relaxation that you want.

-So maybe a small ride in the morning for both of you taking in the beautiful village of Oppede Le Vieux, then in the afternoon, the pool and a short ride to Gordes for the more serious biker
+So maybe a small ride in the morning for both of you taking in the beautiful village of Oppede Le Vieux, then in the afternoon, the pool

 And a dip in the pool & a book for the less serious biker followed maybe by a car ride to meet up in Gordes for a coffee.